TanStack/form/docs/framework/react/guides/basic-concepts.md

 Array fields allow you to manage a list of values within a form, such as a list of hobbies.
 You can create an array field using the `form.Field` component with the `mode="array"` prop.

-When working with array fields, you can use the fields `pushValue`, `removeValue`, and `swapValues` methods to add, remove, and swap values in the array.
+When working with array fields, you can use the fields `pushValue`, `removeValue`, `swapValues` and `moveValue` methods to add, remove, and swap values in the array.

 Example: